mgmarlow/mgmarlow.github.io/content/articles/2021-01-18-gatsby-to-next-migration.md

 ## Github Pages deployments

-One last gotcha that is well explained in [James Wallis's blog post](https://dev.to/jameswallis/deploying-a-next-js-app-to-github-pages-24pn) involves Github pages deployments.
+One last gotcha that is well explained in [James Wallis's blog post](https://dev.to/jameswallis/deploying-a-next-js-app-to-github-pages-24pn) involves Github Pages deployments.
 If you're deploying a site that has its own dedicated repository, e.g. `github.com/mgmarlow/some-repo`, you need to configure Next.js's base paths to locate assets in the proper directory.

 Add the following to `next.config.js`, substituting `some-repo` with the name of your respository.